AnrdyShmrdy/EZ-RASSOR_Arduino/README.rst

 Do NOT install Arduino IDE or the Arduino-Mk package using Ubuntu's APT package manager (i.e. "sudo apt install ...").
 Doing this mistakenly installs outdated libraries and dependencies that are required for the Arduino firmware.

 To install the Arduino IDE, please follow the Ubuntu's `Arduino IDE installation`_ tutorial.
-Make note of the installation directory.

 To install Arduino-Mk, follow the `installation from source`_ instructions from the Arduino-Mk Github repository.

-Make note of installation directory.
+IMPORTANT: Make note of the installation directory of both Arduino IDE and Arduino-Mk.

 Compile and Upload Instructions
 -------------------------------